ngamtheproject/ngamtheproject.github.io/content/authors/ngam/_index.md

 ---
 # Display name
-title: Lê Thành Đạt
+title: Ngăm

 # Full name (for SEO)
-first_name: Đạt
+first_name: Ngăm
-last_name: Lê Thành
+last_name:

 # Username (this should match the folder name)
 authors:
-  - datlt
+  - ngam

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Nhà sáng lập
+role:

 # Organizations/Affiliations
 organizations: